michaldrabik/showly-2.0/README.md

 Pull requests are welcome.
 Remember about leaving a comment in the relevant issue if you are working on something.

+### Language Translations

+I am currently looking for help with translating app's resources into Spanish and English.
+If you are interested in helping, please visit relevant Issues ([#98](https://github.com/michaldrabik/showly-2.0/issues/98), [#99](https://github.com/michaldrabik/showly-2.0/issues/99)) for more info.

 ## Contact

 Landing Page: www.showlyapp.com